 I wanted to wait until everyone replied before sharing this update.
 In total, it took roughly 3 months for everyone to get back to me.
 I got everything from “we have an in-house production staff” and “We’re booked for the year” to “we’re not currently working in the field” and “thanks for contacting us, how much do you charge”

 not in those exact words, but you get the gist.

 The End Result

-In the end, after all the emailing and rounds of phone tag, I wound up with 143 client who were still active.
-Out of those, 37 were currently working on projects and 9 needed assistance with sound.
+In the end, after all the emailing and rounds of phone tag, I wound up with 143 clients who were still active.
+Out of those, 37 were currently working on projects, and 9 needed assistance with sound.
 Not too shabby right?
 I mean, that’s 9 projects I didn’t have before.
 3 of those projects were up font pay.
 I mentioned a little blurb about this which can be found in my post about my field recorders.